ContainerSSH/containerssh.github.io/docs/about/index.md

 ## Companies

-The development of ContainerSSH is made possible by the following companies:
+We use services and tools from the following companies for free:

 <table class="companies">
 <tr class="company">